IMGIITRoorkee/omniport-docker/README.md

 - ASGI server: `Daphne`
 - Database: `PostgreSQL`

 This Dockerised setup is the preferred mode of installation.
+You can however set all the components up yourself, after undergoing a reasonable amount of headbanging and physical and mental pain.

 ## Instructions